 What can I deposit in ORCA?

-The repository will accept any academic research output such as journal articles, books, book chapters, conference and workshop papers, PhD and other research level theses.
+The repository will accept academic research outputs such as journal articles, books, book chapters, full conference and workshop papers, and research level theses.
 Where copyright allows, each publication record should be accompanied by the full text.
 If not, bibliographic details only should be deposited.
 Please see the Policies page for more details.

 Why should I deposit my publications into ORCA?

 The University has an Open Access publications policy which requires all research staff and students to deposit their research publications into ORCA.
-Publications must also be deposited into an institutional or subject repository to be eligible for the Research Excellence Framework exercise (REF).
-ORCA also feeds your publication profile on your school webpage.
-Making your publications available open access where possible enables your work to reach a wider audience as it is freely available to all with an internet connection, and not behind a paywall.
+This ensures that publications become eligible for the Research Excellence Framework exercise (REF).
+ORCA also feeds your publications profile on your school webpage.
+Making your publications open access where possible enables your work to reach a wider audience as it becomes freely available to all with an internet connection and not hidden behind a paywall.

 How do I add my publications to the repository?

-What about papers I authored at another University?
+What about papers I authored prior to working at Cardiff?

 When should I deposit my papers?

-As soon as possible: early deposit helps to boost impact.
-In order to comply with the requirements for the next REF, all published articles and conference papers must be deposited within 3 months of the date of acceptance.
+To comply with the requirements for the next REF, all published articles and conference papers must be deposited within 3 months of the first date of publication.

 What kind of open access versions should be deposited?